backupbrew/switchbrew/NV services.md

 Takes a copy-handle and an input u32.
 Returns an output u32.

+## Ioctl2

+Takes a type-0x21 buffer, a type-0x22 buffer, a type-0x21 buffer, and two input u32s.
+Returns an output u32.

 # Ioctls

 The ioctl number is generated with the following primitive (see Linux